ibm-cloud-docs/enterprise-management/iam-act.md

 {: #create-act-cli}
 {: cli}

-Consider using action control templates when you have many child accounts that require the same service restrictions.
-For example, as an enterprise IAM administrator, you want to restrict child account users from accounts from managing various settings for the Observability Routers ( Activity Tracker Event Routing, Logs Routing and Metrics Routing).
+Consider that uses action control templates when you have many child accounts that require the same service restrictions.
+For example, as an enterprise IAM administrator, you want to restrict child account users from accounts from managing various settings for the Observability Routers ({{site.data.keyword.atracker_full}}, {{site.data.keyword.logs_routing_full}}, and {{site.data.keyword.metrics_router_full}}).

 To create an action control template by using the CLI, complete the following steps:

 1. Create a JSON file that configures the action control template definition.
 The following example JSON file specifies the `account_id` of the enterprise account, the `name` of the template.
-The `action_control.actions` argument specifies the action restrictions imposed on the child account.
+The `action_control.actions` argument specifies the action restrictions that are imposed on the child account.

    ```json
    {